mirage335/DockerApp/README.md

 * Characters not allowed by filename (ie. :/) may be used through an accompanying "ops" script.
 Consider unimportant-hello:mirage335_debian_jessie-mirage335/debian:jessie .
 * Specifying identical base/image names should result in the container being directly based, without an intermediate image.
 Doing so may complicate committng and backing up container changes.

+# SAFETY

+* Despite the _safeRMR wrapper, incidents are still theoretically possible, and commands like "rm -rf" are ultimately used.
+Be careful.
+* Resources called by this script (ie. mkimage) are untrusted.
+Carefully verify these scripts before using on production systems.

 # FutureWork

 * Backup of working container to image stored in application directory.
 Completion of load/save/modify image functions.